-Going concern
+1. Going concern

 The Company's principal activity is to act as a finance Company.
 The Company in itself does not have substantial assets and is a special purpose vehicle set to raise finance for the business of Luxury Living Group.
-The parent company, Luxury Living Technologies Limited was set up as a company to provide eco and renewable energy solutions which is expected to generate income from the sale of domestic photovoltaic panels and feed in-tariffs from the installation of photovoltaic farms.
-As from end of October 2021, Luxury Living Technologies Limited shall expand its operations through the operation of an 80-bed boutique hotel, which is set to commence in due course.
+The parent company, Luxury Living Technologies Limited was set up as a company to provide eco and renewable energy solutions which is expected to generate income from the sale of domestic photovoltaic panels and feed-in-tariffs from the installation of photovoltaic farms.
+As from February 2022, Luxury Living Technologies Limited expanded its operations through the operation of an 80-bed boutique hotel and also started operating a restaurant in Mellieha.

-In preparing these financial statements, the Board of directors of the Company made reference to the anticipated revenue streams which are expected to be generated over the years from the continued sale of photovoltaic panels, further connection of photovoltaic farms which in turn shall generate monthly feed-in-tariffs and the operation of the St. Julian's boutique hotel.
+In preparing these financial statements, the Board of directors of the Company made reference to the anticipated revenue streams which are expected to be generated over the years from the continued sale of photovoltaic panels, further connection of photovoltaic farms which in turn shall generate monthly feed-in-tariffs and the operation of the St. Julian's boutique hotel and restaurant in Mellieha.

-Despite the fact that Luxury Living Technologies Limited incurred a loss for the year ended 30 June 2021, the Board of directors have taken appropriate steps to ensure that, financial support will be forthcoming from the group to continue to sustain the Company to meet its obligations when these become due.
+Despite the fact that Luxury Living Technologies Limited incurred a loss for the year ended 30 June 2022, the Board of directors have taken appropriate steps to ensure that, financial support will be forthcoming from the group to continue to sustain the Company to meet its obligations when these become due.
 As a result, we believe that it remains appropriate to prepare these financial statements on a going concern basis.